Philadelphia Car Accident Lawyers

 A person is negligent when he or she does something a reasonably careful person would not do under the circumstances.
 A person also can be negligent by failing to act.
 A person who fails to do something a reasonably careful person would do under the circumstances is negligent.

-When another driver is negligent and causes your injuries and damages, our car accident lawyers will pursue that driver by bringing a lawsuit for money damages.
+When another driver is negligent and causes your injuries and damages, our Philadelphia car accident lawyer will pursue that negligent driver by bringing a lawsuit for money damages.

 To determine whether a person was reasonably careful we compare their actions to certain safety rules.
 For car accidents we look to what are known as the “rules of the road.”
 These rules are often set down in written laws, called statutes.
 In Pennsylvania there is an entire section of laws called the Pennsylvania Vehicle Code (Title 75).
 There are many different statutes under this code that make up the rules that drivers must follow when they drive within Pennsylvania.